Many of our Ireland vacations make stops at the Blarney Stone. Reach out to one of our travel experts to learn more.

 Travelers to Ireland often stop at the Blarney Stone, lie backwards, and give Blarney a smooch.
 Who is this movie star of a stone, anyway?
 Like all good stars, it’s surrounded by myths, legends, and plenty of tall tales.
 Authentic Vacations, right here and now, is going to give you the true story.

-The Blarney Stone is a single block of bluestone, the same material as the megaliths of Stonehenge.
-Some people believe the Blarney Stone is half of the original Stone of Scone upon which the first King of Scots was seated during his coronation in 847.
-It is said that part of this stone was presented to Cormac McCarthy by Robert the Bruce in 1314.
-It was his gift to the Irish for supporting the Scots in the Battle of Bannockburn.
+The rock itself is the same sort that forms the megaliths of Stonehenge.
+How did it get to the west coast of Ireland?
+Some people say the stone was presented to Cormac McCarthy by Robert the Bruce in 1314—it was his gift to the Irish for supporting the Scots in the Battle of Bannockburn.

-Hard to imagine?
-We are, after all, talking about the Blarney Stone and a country where stories grow as naturally as the tall, grassy meadows.
-Among some of the more colorful tales, we discover that the Stone was used by Jacob for his pillow and was brought to Ireland by the prohet Jeremiah; that David hid behind the Stone while running from King Saul.
-(The Stone was then returned to Ireland during the Crusades); it is the very rock Moses struck with his staff to supply the Israelites with water as they fled slavery in Egypt.
-Well, why not?
+Reaching back in time, and here’s where we get into the territory of ‘blarney,’ we discover that the Stone was used by Jacob for his pillow and brought to Ireland by the prophet Jeremiah.
+We also learn that David hid behind the Stone while running from King Saul—the Stone was returned to Ireland during the Crusades.
+And, did you know, it’s the very rock that Moses struck, bringing forth water for the Israelites as they fled Egypt?
+Ahem.